cedanl/centre_documentation/README.md

-# ways_of_working
+# Centre Documentation

 This is a repo for documentation of CEDA.
 It is full of Quarto documents, supporting files and output.
+Have fun!

-## To see the documents in proper html go to:
+To see the output documents in proper html go to:

 -   [OKR](https://htmlpreview.github.io/?https://github.com/ed2c/centre_documentation/blob/main/okr/OKR.html)